Moderna to request US and European regulators for emergency COVID-19 vaccine | Health

 Moderna to request US and European regulators for emergency COVID-19 vaccine

-Biotechnology company Moderna said on Monday that it will request the US and European regulators to issue an emergency authorisation for its coronavirus vaccine, which it said is 100 per cent effective against severe COVID-19 cases.
-Moderna said the primary efficacy analysis of the Phase-3 study of its vaccine candidate mRNA-1273 conducted on 196 cases indicates a vaccine efficacy of 94.1 per cent.
-While the vaccine efficacy against COVID-19 was 94.1 per cent, vaccine efficacy against severe COVID-19 was 100 per cent, the company said.
+Biotechnology company Moderna said on Monday that it will request the US and European regulators to issue an emergency authorization for its coronavirus vaccine, which it said is 100 percent effective against severe COVID-19 cases.
+Moderna said the primary efficacy analysis of the Phase-3 study of its vaccine candidate mRNA-1273 conducted on 196 cases indicates a vaccine efficacy of 94.1 percent.
+While the vaccine efficacy against COVID-19 was 94.1 percent, vaccine efficacy against severe COVID-19 was 100 percent, the company said.

 Bancel said the company "will file today for an Emergency Use Authorisation from the FDA and continue forging ahead with the rolling reviews that have already been initiated with several regulatory agencies around the globe."
 Moderna anticipates that the shipping of the vaccine to designated distribution points throughout the US will occur shortly after an Emergency Use Authorisation is granted.
 Moderna will also submit an application for Conditional Marketing Authorisation (CMA) with the European Medicines Agency (EMA).
 The company has already initiated the rolling review process with other global regulatory bodies such as Health Canada, SwissMedic, the United Kingdom Medicines and Healthcare products Regulatory Agency (MHRA), Ministry of Health in Israel, and Health Sciences Authority in Singapore and intends to seek Prequalification (PQ) and/or Emergency Use Listing (EUL) with the World Health Organisation (WHO).

 The company will submit data from the Phase 3 COVE study to a peer-reviewed publication.
-Moderna is working with the US CDC and other authorities and global stakeholders to be prepared for distribution of the vaccine in the event that it receives an EUA and similar global authorisations and approvals.
+Moderna is working with the US CDC and other authorities and global stakeholders to be prepared for the distribution of the vaccine in the event that it receives a EUA and similar global authorizations and approvals.

 ALSO READ